yuezheng2006/qwerty-learner/docs/README_EN.md

 ### Speed and Accuracy

-QWERTY Learner counts how many strokes people have typed and shows the speed and accuracy in real time.
+Keyboard English counts how many strokes people have typed and shows the speed and accuracy in real time.
 By doing so, people can acknowledge how much they have improved.

 <div align=center>
   <img src="https://github.com/Kaiyiwing/qwerty-learner/blob/master/docs/dictation.png"/>